vaadin/vaadin-gradle-plugin/README.md

 underneath - see [https://github.com/mvysny/vaadin14-embedded-jetty-gradle/issues/4](https://github.com/mvysny/vaadin14-embedded-jetty-gradle/issues/4)
 for more details.

+In order to run your project in production mode from your IDE, simply compile the project in production mode, e.g. by using `-Pvaadin.productionMode`.
+The plugin will then produce the `META-INF/VAADIN/config/flow-build-info.json` file with the `"productionMode": true` setting, which will then cause Vaadin to start in production mode at runtime.
+To revert this setting back to false, simply recompile your project without the `-Pvaadin.productionMode` switch.

 # Developing The Plugin

 Please read the Gradle Tutorial on [Developing Custom Gradle Plugins](https://docs.gradle.org/current/userguide/custom_plugins.html)